moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 engineering, urban planning, policy, and transportation studies to discuss bicycling safety.
 Davis, CA was chosen by the steering committee to host the first offering outside of Europe.
 With Deb Niemeier (Civil and Environmental Engineering), Mont Hubbard (Mech. and Aero.
-Engineering), and Susan Handy (Environmental Science and Policy) as co-organizers we brought over 170 international visitors in for the conference.
+Engineering), and Susan Handy (Environmental Science and Policy) as co-organizers we brought over 170 national and international visitors in for the conference.
 We partnered with the UCD National Center for Sustainable Transportation, the City of Davis, multiple bicycle companies, and local advocacy groups.
 This resulted in over 90 peer reviewed short papers, 60 presentations, 30 posters, and 2 workshops and the best work of the conference will be published in a special issue of the Journal of Safety Research due out in about a month.
-Additionally, our choice of keynotes highlighted a long standing detriment to bicycle safety that is socially accepted in policy decisions but has little to no scientific backing.
-This resulted in a number of media pieces on the topic (e.g. Capitol Public Radio, Government Technology, etc.).

 Grants
 ------